 EMC Corp.
-CEO Joe Tucci today said he doesn't expect Hewlett-Packard (HP) Co.'s $2.35 billion acquisition of 3PAR to change the competitive balance much, but admitted that Dell's courtship of 3PAR had a negative effect on the EMC-Dell
+CEO Joe Tucci today said he doesn't expect Hewlett-Packard (HP) Co.'s $2.35 billion acquisition of 3PAR to change the competitive balance much, but admitted that Dell's courtship of 3PAR had a negative effect on the EMC-Dell strategic partnership.

 HP outbid Dell to acquire storage systems vendor 3PAR Inc. last month.
 Dell sells EMC Clariion SAN, Celerra NAS and Data Domain backup systems, but would have become more of a competitor to EMC than a partner if it won the battle for 3PAR.
 On EMC's quarterly earnings conference call today, Tucci said he's not sure if the EMC-Dell partnership can be repaired.